Water wars: The ‘cult-like’ efforts to get fluoride out of America’s drinking supply

 The anti-fluoridationists, though, say that it’s the fluoride supporters who are harming the public’s health.
 Some argue that the government uses fluoride as a form of mind control; others believe it's designed to boost the sugar lobby by enabling people to eat more sweets without getting cavities; and still others believe that health officials are afraid to reverse course on fluoride after promoting it for decades.

 They spread the word on Facebook groups, like that of the New York State Coalition Opposed to Fluoridation, which blames fluoride for problems including thyroid damage and was slammed in 2012 for falsely claiming that the federal government “recommends avoiding fluoridated water when making infant formula.”
+(The CDC says it’s fine to use fluoridated tap water for formula, though the agency notes it may cause mild spotting on babies’ teeth, so parents can use low-fluoride bottled water some of the time instead.)
 Reddit users claim fluoride kills gut bacteria.
 And on Twitter, fluoride is regularly called a cancer-causing neurotoxin.

 The anti-fluoride movement has also made headway offline.
 In June, the Texas Republican Party opposed water fluoridation in its 2018 platform.
 In New Jersey, where more than 80 percent of residents do not have fluoridated water, the town of East Brunswick stopped fluoridating three years ago after Mayor David Stahl called it "mass medication of the public," a familiar refrain on anti-fluoridation forums.
 In Brooksville, Florida, a city of 8,000 about an hour north of Tampa, Mayor Betty Erhard has said for years that fluoride is a toxin and a waste of taxpayer money.
 Next month, at her urging, Brooksville will vote on removing it.